DIT168MSV/DIT168/README.md

 DIT168
 ======
-Industrial IT and Embedded Systems project
+Industrial IT and Embedded Systems project partial fulfillment of Bsc Software engineering & management 2018

 ## About this project

-In this project we are developing a miniature smart vehicle
+In this project we are developing a miniature smart vehicle.
-- The deployment and packaging  is docker based.
+- The packaging and deployment of images with excutable binaries is done using docker.
-- It should be able to communicate with other smart vehicles from other groups in this course.
+- Miniature Car be able to communicate with other smart vehicles through V2V protocal.
+- Emergency collision avoidance and Visualisation of exchange messages.

 ## Getting Started